-Back and forth From south to north, Up and down The cluttered town "For Sale" signs hang stale; Yet, all aroun' Dirt-lots of brown And ripped up soil Scar and spoil What once was green So some obscene Plywood estate Can be built to wait With a sign that says "For Sale". ~
+Up and down The cluttered town "For Sale" signs hang stale; Yet, everywhere Dirt-lots of bare And ripped up soil Scar and spoil What once was green So some obscene Plywood estates With aluminum gates Can wait with signs that say "For Sale". ~

 The hollow eyes, the empty eyes, Like marbles made of lead: No recognition, no replies: Neither alive nor dead.
 They blend into the city blocks Like mantises in the leaves, The owners of the eyes of rocks All lost within their griefs.
 The staring eyes, eyes cast upon Some private pain or dread: The eyes of those both here and gone: The eyes of the alive and dead. ~